7 August 2012

 For most regiments and batteries, I’m only going to be able to add names for those killed, wounded, missing, AWOL, or otherwise notable – or noted in a letter, diary, or unit history – in Maryland.
 The men who were there and did their duty, but didn’t stand out in some way may never be represented in the Roster – sorry to say.
 Another reason we’ll never know all of them.

-As a result of this focused effort – and a related project to produce a better list of men killed on the Campaign in time for the 150th Anniversary (story later) – the population of people in the AotW database has grown from about 1,100 in April to more than 5,200 today.
+As a result of this focused effort – and a related project to produce a better list of men killed on the Campaign in time for the 150th Anniversary (story later) – the population of people in the AotW database has grown from about 1,100 in April to more than 5,200 today [update: up to 13,000 people in early 2015].
 A drop in the bucket, sure, but good progress.

 … and boy are my arms tired!